WebAssembly/component-model/design/mvp/Concurrency.md

 current thread's thread-local storage can be read and written from core wasm code by calling the [`context.get`] and [`context.set`] built-ins.

-The thread-local storage array's length is currently fixed to contain exactly 2 `i32`s with the goal of allowing this array to be stored inline in whatever existing runtime data structure is already efficiently reachable from ambient compiled wasm code.
+The thread-local storage array's length is currently fixed to contain exactly 2 `i32`s or `i64`s with the goal of allowing this array to be stored inline in whatever existing runtime data structure is already efficiently reachable from ambient compiled wasm code.
 Because module instantiation is declarative in the Component Model, the imported `context.{get,set}` built-ins can be inlined by the core wasm compiler as-if they were instructions, allowing the generated machine code to be a single load or store.
 This makes thread-local storage a